 Cheek biting and oral cancer

-A 2017 study of chronic mechanical irritation (CMI) from teeth suggested that CMI is not able to cause oral cancer.
+A of chronic mechanical irritation (CMI) from teeth suggested that CMI is not able to cause oral cancer.
 But if cancer is present from another cause, CMI can promote and progress oral carcinogenesis.

 The psychological damage of cheek biting